Dean Roper: USAC

 Roper won the USAC Stock Car Championship three consecutive years, 1981, 82 and 83.
-Roper won 10 races in USAC, including four on the Springfield Mile.
+Roper won ten races in USAC, including four on the Springfield Mile.

 NASCAR

 Roper made his NASCAR debut at the 1983 Daytona 500, driving for Mueller Brother's Racing.
-Roper started 27th in the Evinrude Outboard Motors Pontiac, and was able to avoid problems to come home 15th, six laps down.
-Roper would run one other race that season at Talladega, starting 30th and finishing 18th at the Winston 500.
+Roper started 27th in the Evinrude Outboard Motors Pontiac, and was able to avoid problems to come home fifteenth, six laps down.
+Roper would run one other race that season at Talladega, starting 30th and finishing eighteenth at the Winston 500.
 Roper would run three races in 1984, once again running for the Mueller Brother's Racing team.
-Roper would finish 16th at the 1984 Daytona 500.
+Roper would finish sixteenth at the 1984 Daytona 500.
 Roper would also run the first Talladega race, where oil pump problems left him 28th, and the Firecracker 400, finishing 21st.
 Roper's final NASCAR attempt came in 1985, missing the Daytona 500 driving for Ron Spohn.

 ARCA Racing

-Most of Roper's major success came in ARCA racing, where he would score 10 wins, eight of which came on dirt tracks.
+Most of Roper's major success came in ARCA racing, where he would score ten wins, eight of which came on dirt tracks.
 Roper made 37 starts in the series, most of which came at two tracks, Springfield and DuQuoin.
 Roper won in his series debut at the Terre Haute Action Track, the only time ARCA raced at the track.
-Roper ran two more races that season, finishing Seventh at Talladega and winning at the Milwaukee Mile.
+Roper ran two more races that season, finishing seventh at Talladega and winning at the Milwaukee Mile.
 Roper would make five starts in 1983, four for the Mueller Brother's and one for Bob Brevak.
 Roper would win at the Springfield Mile and DuQuoin for the Mueller's.
 Roper would only run two races in 1984, Springfield and DuQuoin, losing the engine at Springfield and finishing 25th, and finishing second at DuQuoin.
 1985 again saw Roper only run at Springfield and DuQuoin, finishing first and second.
 Roper made his final start at Daytona in 1986, finishing last in the field of 40 cars after a lap four crash.
 Roper would win once again at Springfield and DuQuoin, and would come in seventh at Owosso Speedway.
 Roper would finish third at Springfield, while winning races at Indianapolis and DuQuoin.
 Roper would remain winless in ARCA until 1994, collecting what would be his final victory.
 By 2000, Roper was beginning to consider retirement, as ARCA was becoming more competitive, and small teams like the Mueller Brothers were having trouble keeping up.
 During an interview before the 2001 Par-A-Dice 100, Roper hinted that it could be his final start.
 Because of his success on dirt, Roper acquired the nickname "ARCA's Dean of Dirt".